RyanSierra06/CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-/READMEPart3.md

 This threaded class allows for the same file to be updated concurrently by the server, and continuously checks to find the new messages as they're being added, printing them back out to both users.

 GraphicalClientReader.java:
 - This is a thread that is created by the client, for reading and displaying messages sent from the server's ReadMessageThreadGraphical(RMTG) thread.
 Whenever a user has a chat open it continuously looks for input from the RMTG thread.
 The input it receives in a string of HTML commands that display the entire chat history between the 2 users.
-Upon receiving the input it modifies the text within the JTextPane, set's its content type to HTML text, and then repaints the pane so the user can see the updated messages.
+Upon receiving the input it modifies the text within the JTextPane, sets its content type to HTML text, and then repaints the pane so the user can see the updated messages.

 ## How to Run
-Start by running the ApplicationServerRunner.java in your first terminal.
-Then, in your other terminals, run as many ApplicationClient.java clients as you want.
+Start by running the GraphicalServerRunner.java in your first terminal.
+Then, in your other terminals, run as many GraphicalClient.java clients as you want.
 Within each of those clients, you can start DMing whoever you want, and editing each of your individual user profiles, friends, and blocked users.
 See the other java file explanations above for more specificity on what each of the commands can do, and how to fully use the client.